-SHRA makes housing options available to all qualified individuals regardless of race, color, religion, sex, familial status, disability, national origin, sexual orientation, and gender identity.
+SHRA makes housing options available to all qualified individuals regardless of race, color, religion, sex, familial status, disability, national origin, and sex.
 SHRA markets its single-family home loan programs, such as Mortgage Credit Certificates, to area lenders, who are trained to offer the program to all income-eligible buyers.
 SHRA also contracts with professional housing counseling agencies and requires homebuyer education and counseling to all program participants.
 Counseling services include outreach in different languages, and education on fair housing law.

-For all multi-family rental projects, SHRA strictly enforces affirmative marketing and Equal Housing Opportunity practices which was updated in 2019.
-Each SHRA-funded project is required to report the status of their affirmative marketing practices annually using SHRA'S Affirmative Marketing Compliance Questionnaire.
 Compliance measures include but are not limited to advertising in both general circulation and minority newspapers, and displaying the Equal Housing Opportunity logo in a prominent location that is visible to both ingress and egress to the property.